192111123/DSA0138-OOPS-DAY-0-programs/README.md

 40.find even numbers
 41.find odd numbers
-42.print hollow square and fulle square pattern 43.remove duplicates in an array
+42.print hollow square and fulle square pattern
+43.to remove duplicates in an array
 44.vowels and constants counters